-When you have filed your internship with Career Services and identified an appropriate faculty sponsor submit the following materials to the CST Internship Director for review and approval:
+When you have filed your internship with Career Services and identified an appropriate faculty supervisor, submit the following materials electronically or in hard copy to your CST faculty supervisor and the CST Internship Director, Nicole Ploeger-Lyons, for review and approval:

 1) A brief business letter (use a professional business letter format) addressed to your faculty supervisor and the CST Internship Director asking for approval of your internship.
 This letter should identify the internship site, the on-site supervisor, the faculty supervisor, the number of credits you wish to earn, the number of hours per week that you plan to work, and the dates on which you will start and end the internship.
-If you have not met any of the CST department prerequisites for an internship explain the reasons why they should be waived (discuss this with your faculty supervisor and/or the CST Internship Director before writing your letter).
 Any unusual circumstances concerning the internship should be explained in this letter as well.

-2) A current copy of your unofficial transcript (found on your wings account—warning, do NOT print your full advising report).
+2) A current copy of your unofficial transcript (found on your WINGS account—please do NOT print your full advising report).